Tree House

 Facility

-Mixed-use tower including residential apartments,
+Mixed-use tower including 299 residential apartments, offices, retail, F&B and cultural facilities

 Size